Caroline Casey (soccer)

-Caroline Rachel Casey (born May 27, 1994) is an American soccer player who played as a goalkeeper for Sky Blue FC in the NWSL.
+Caroline Rachel Casey (born May 27, 1994) is an American former soccer player who played as a goalkeeper for Sky Blue FC in the NWSL.

 Education

 Casey completed her undergraduate education at the College of William & Mary in Williamsburg, VA in 2016 with a degree in Kinesiology and Health Sciences.

-Career

-Sky Blue FC, 2016–2018
+Club career

 Casey was drafted by Sky Blue FC with the 29th overall pick in the 2016 NWSL College Draft.